 Psychopaths are cunning and calculating predators.
 Some go for a vulnerable person who is lonely and/or has experienced multiple life stressors, such as an illness, a death in the family, or unemployment; this is the easy target.
 Others like more of a challenge.
 No one is immune.
 Psychopaths are adept shape-shifters and changelings able to read their prey like a book.
 They figure out exactly what you need and they cut the master key that disarms all of your defenses.

 When you’ve met someone who you believe is your soul mate and the love of your life, it’s not usually the time you think of danger or want consider taking things slowly.
 After all, this is someone you love and trust.
-But this is exactly when you need to put on the brakes and think critically about who this person really is and what they really want.
+But this is exactly when you need to keep your eyes open and think critically about who this person really is and what they really want.
 Unfortunately, feeling someone is your soul mate is one big red warning flag, because psychopaths are able to so perfectly mirror your needs and desires.
 This conundrum is precisely why so many jump headfirst and wholeheartedly into relationships with psychopaths.
 What starts out as heaven will turn into hell.

 “Thank you for a brilliant and concise definition of a psychopath.
 This information is the best I have seen on this topic…I now know I am not crazy.
 Thank you.”
 Gail